Meet the Medipsy team!

 Kristina Bucci

-Kristina holds a Master’s degree in Counselling Psychology from McGill University, where she completed a clinical practicum at the McGill Psychoeducational and Counseling Clinic.
-She earned her bachelor's degree in Psychology from Concordia University, with a research thesis on anxiety and partner support.
+QUALIFICATIONS:Kristina holds a Master’s degree in Counselling Psychology from McGill University, where she completed her clinical practicum at the McGill Psychoeducational and Counselling Clinic.
+She earned her Bachelor’s degree in Psychology from Concordia University, where her research thesis focused on anxiety and partner support.

 French and English